ZMH-SDUST/PEVD-dataset/README.md

 ## 🌐Introduction

-The project built and opened the industry's first physical experiment process video dataset that integrates multi-modal and multi-scenario applications - PhysLab.
-The dataset covers multiple key research areas such as behavior recognition, target detection, instance segmentation, human-computer interaction detection, scene graph generation, etc., and has carried out comprehensive and detailed data annotation in each field.
+This project constructs and releases a video dataset for multi-granularity visual analysis of physical experiment processes, named PhysLab.

+The dataset is comprehensively annotated and supports a wide range of computer vision research tasks.
+Benchmark results have been established for eight representative tasks: temporal action proposal, action classification, action alignment, action segmentation, object detection, occlusion detection, instance segmentation, and human-object interaction detection.

 The PhysLab dataset contains 4 carefully constructed subsets, each of which supports a range of specific research areas.
 The specific introduction is as follows: